Harshita1375/NoteAI/Readme.md

 1. Create a file named `README.md` in the root of your project folder.
 2. Paste the code above into that file.
 3.  **Important:** Check the path to your screenshots.
 In the code above, I assumed your screenshots are located at `Client/src/assets/screenshots/SS1.png`.
 If they are in a different folder (like a root `screenshots` folder), simply update the path in the `## 📸 Screenshots` section.

-Would you like me to help generate a `requirements.txt` file based on the libraries mentioned as well?